How Do I Shut Off the Water to My House: Step-by-Step Guide

 Outdoor Spigot and Irrigation System Shut-Offs

 Outdoor spigots and irrigation systems have their own shut-off valves.
 They're often near outdoor faucets or in utility areas.
-Turning off these valves is important for
+Turning off these valves is important for maintenance or winterizing.

 Understanding how to manage water to each fixture and appliance makes upkeep and repairs easier.
 It also helps in emergencies, preventing big water damage.
 By knowing where all the shut-off valves are, you can keep your plumbing system efficient and safe.